 Chapter 8, Section 1 of the Takeovers Act (2006:451) contains provisions regarding appeals against rulings made by the Council on matters that have been delegated by the Swedish Financial Supervisory Authority.

-Rulings by the Swedish Securities Council other than those covered by the above section of the Act cannot be appealed.
+Rulings by the Council other than those covered by the above section of the Act cannot be appealed.

 § 21 b

-Chapter 7, Section 10 of the Takeovers Act (2006:451) contains provisions in accordance with the Swedish Administrative Procedure Act regarding reconsideration of decisions on matters that have been delegated to the Council by the Swedish Financial Supervisory Authority.
+Chapter 7, Section 10 of the Takeovers Act (2006:451) contains provisions on the correction and amendment of rulings in accordance with Section 36-39 of the Administrative Procedure Act (2017:900) that the Council makes on delegation from the Swedish Financial Supervisory Authority.